A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Introduction

-We consider a (large) class of maps that are postulated to satisfy only two properties - monotonicity and locality\footnote{See Section~\ref{sec:prelims} for rigorous definitions along with a detailed discussion of each property.} - and we study time consistency of such maps. {We focus on these two properties, as, in our opinion, these two properties have to be satisfied by any reasonable dynamic risk measure or dynamic performance measure.} We introduce the notion of an update rule that is meant to link preferences between different times.\footnote{It needs to be stressed that our notion of the update rule is different from the notion of update rule used in \cite{Tutsch2008}. } The time consistency is defined in terms of an update rule.
+We consider a (large) class of maps that are postulated to satisfy only two properties - monotonicity and locality\footnote{See Section~\ref{sec:prelims} for rigorous definitions along with a detailed discussion of each property.} - and we study time consistency of such maps. {We focus on these two properties, as, in our opinion, they have to be satisfied by any reasonable dynamic risk measure or dynamic performance measure.} We introduce the notion of an update rule that is meant to link preferences between different times.
+The time consistency is defined in terms of an update rule. {It needs to be stressed that our notion of the update rule is different from the notion of update rule used in Tutsch \cite{Tutsch2008}.
+It should be also noted that there exist a large literature in economics, which is focused on the evolution of preferences and the term {\it update rule} is used there as well; see e.g. Epstein and Schneider \cite{EpsteinSchneider2003}, Hanany and Klibanoff~\cite{HananyKlibanoff2009}, and the references therein.
+We want to underline that while the concepts of locality and monotonicity are considered there, the updating is applied directly to preference relations, rather than to risk measures or acceptability indices.
+So, their study is of different nature and is not directly connected to our (axiomatic) framework.}

+This paper is the first step in our research leading towards a unified theory of time consistency of dynamic risk/performance measures {and it ought to be seen as the theoretical basis}.
+Accordingly, here we focus on formulating and studying the methodological framework without engaging into in-depth presentation of broader aspects of our theory.
+We refer the reader to our {survey} paper Bielecki et al. \cite{BCP2014}, where we provide a comprehensive literature overview, present various examples of dynamic LM-measures, update rules and different types of time consistency, such as middle time consistency, strong time consistency, supermartingale time consistency etc. Moreover, in the survey paper we use our methodology to study connections between these different types of time consistency.